 Modules on Yoga Research teach students to conduct research in mind-body therapies.
 Students review and interpret published research on the current science of yoga therapy.
 Modules on clinical applications train professional health care providers in other fields to incorporate yoga therapies into their practice.

 Lead Faculty member Dr. Deborah Norris provides a unique background as a health scientist and mind-body practitioner.
 Her teachings are infused with novel insights on the theory and mechanisms of action of mind-body practices.
 For example, her research in electroencephalography, where she studied the electromagnetic fields of energy emitted from the brain, allows her to offer her students a profound understanding of the mechanisms by which energy moves through and around the body.
 As a neuroscientist as well as a clinical exercise physiologist and professional dancer, she is able to teach her students the mechanisms by which the brain integrates with the body, to coordinate its function and facilitate its healing.
-As a professor at American University and Georgetown University Medical School, teaching Yoga Science and Research, Alternative Medicine, and Human Ecology, she was able to use her knowledge of mind-body healing to heal herself of otherwise chronic conditions, including fibromyalgia, and seizures resulting from a traumatic brain injury.
+As a professor at American University and Georgetown University Medical School, teaching Yoga Science and Research, Alternative Medicine, and Human Ecology, she was able to use her knowledge of mind-body health to heal herself of otherwise chronic conditions, including fibromyalgia, and seizures resulting from a traumatic brain injury.
 Dr. Norris brings a unique and highly qualified perspective on the science of the most mystical and powerful elements of yoga therapy.

 SOMA 800 Hr.
 Professional Yoga Therapy Training is an intensive, advanced certification program for yoga instructors and other health care workers who are passionate about helping individuals or groups work through specific health concerns to find improved wellbeing through the tools of yoga, mindfulness, and healthy lifestyle practices.